 Take a walk behind Seljalandsfoss & Gljúfrafoss

 Distance Gullfoss to Seljalandsfoss: ca. 117 km by car

-Just 100 meter of the ring road you can already spot Seljalandsfoss out of the car.
+Just 100 meters from the ring road you can already spot Seljalandsfoss out of the car.
 After reaching the small parking ground with free toilets and a snack bar, in less than 2 minutes walking distance a real highlight of Iceland!
-Walk behind the Seljalandsfoss and discover the mystery of the backside of a waterfall.
+Take a walk behind Seljalandsfoss and discover the mystery of the backside of a waterfall.
 But do not leave afterward!
 In less than 5 minutes further away from the ring road you can find a campsite with a huge hidden waterfall in a cave, Gljúfrafoss!
-Our tip: take waterproof clothing and a camera protection!
+Our tip: take waterproof clothing and camera protection!

 Skógafoss Waterfall – with stairways to heaven